OtakuNoDev/tt2/README.md

-# GPS Tracking System
+# Typing Tutor

-Welcome to the GPS Tracking System project!
-This project is a real-time GPS location tracking system built using the **ESP8266** microcontroller and the **NEO-6M GPS** module.
-It showcases how to obtain and display GPS coordinates in real time, and includes an interactive user experience with emojis for better readability and engagement.
+Welcome to the Typing Tutor project!
+This project is designed to enhance typing speed and accuracy through interactive exercises, practice modes, and real-time feedback.
+It offers multiple difficulty levels, a leaderboard system, and personalized progress tracking to help users improve their typing efficiency.

 ## Installation